andrasq/node-qdate/Readme.md

 Change Log
 ----------

+- 0.0.4 - refactor into a singleton, split into an array, startOf, previous, following methods
 - 0.0.3 - depend on phpdate-js
 - 0.0.2 - rename to `qdate`, test (tbd) with qnit
 - 0.0.1 - adjust(), strtotime(), tz abbrev, tz offset, list all known tz names